Useful resources for people living with mobility difficulties

 Council tax reduction can also be applied for from the local council.
 VAT relief is available to all who have a disability or a long-term illness and can be claimed on products designed to aid mobility, such as stairlifts, ramps and adjustable beds.
 More information on the conditions that need to be met to claim VAT relief can be found here.

-Mobility difficulties occur all the more frequently as we age and the leading voice for all things to do with aging is Age UK.
+Mobility difficulties occur all the more frequently as we age and the leading voice for all things to do with ageing is Age UK.
 Age UK is the new force combining Age Concern and Help the Aged which emerged in 2009 to provide the UK's older population with a trustworthy institution that can voice their concerns on a national stage.

 As well as fighting for the rights of older people and providing a valued opinion on government reform, Age UK also provides advice, news and products that can be of use to the ageing population.
 The Age UK website is the place to go for advice on making money go further, links to products such as insurance, energy, mobile phones and hearing aids and entertaining features, including Age UK's very own radio station: The Wireless.